jaronow/freeCodeCamp-JS-Projects/README.md

 Part 2 - Roman Numeral Converter: Will convert any valid number to Roman Numeral or any valid Roman Numeral to a number

-Part 3 - Caesars Cipher: takes in a ROT13 encoded string and returns the decoded value
+Part 3 - Caesars Cipher: takes in a string and returns ROT13 encoded message or decodes message

+Part 4 - Telephone Number Validator: Checks if submitted ph# is in a valid US format with or without country code